 For sheet metal fabrication we need a tool usually made of hardened steel or tungsten carbide.
-We also need a die that will be placed opposite to the tool.
+We also need a die that will be placed opposite the tool.
 Die acts as a cavity and the punch tool act as a core.
 In between punch tool and die, the workpiece ( sheet metal piece) is placed.

 When the Punch tool is pressed against the die, the workpiece in between gets deformed as it goes into the plastic state due to the force.
-There has to be a vertical gap between the tool and die which we call as tool clearance.
+There has to be a vertical gap between the tool and die which we call tool clearance.
 That clearance has to be more than sheet thickness.
 Depends on sheet metal, burrs can be formed on the opposite side of the tool movement.
-Secondary operation is required to remove those burrs.
+A secondary operation is required to remove those burrs.

 Shearing is a sheet metal cutting operation in which small workpiece is cut from a raw sheet metal coil supplied by manufacturers.

 For example, let’s assume that you want a sheet metal piece of size 500 mm X 500 mm.
-Usually, in India, raw sheet metal supplier supply sheets having a size of 1250 mm X 2500 mm or they supply in a coil form.
+Usually, in India, raw sheet metal suppliers supply sheets having a size of 1250 mm X 2500 mm or they supply in a coil form.
 So the process of getting a piece of 500 mm X 500 mm from that big raw sheet or coil is called shearing.
 The process and cutting mechanism are the same as explained above.

 Blanking is also a sheet metal cutting operation through which you cut the desired flat sheet of an end part.